JackLumers/Top-Down-Shooter-Sample/README.md

 # Possible Improvements?
 * Rewriting own pooling solution.
-*There was a recommendation to not use 3d party assets for code, so I took my own old Pooling System solution.*
+*There was a recommendation to not use 3d party assets for code, so I took my own old pooling solution.*
 * Additional weapon logic.
 Like autimatic weapons that can shot automatically after cooldown when player holds **Fire Button**.
 * Player looking direction mark jitter fix.
 * Animations, fancy models.